Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Empirical Studies for One-Step Boosted Forest

-We shall focus on performances of our algorithm in the following sections.
+We shall focus on performances of our algorithm in this section.
 Our implementation differs slightly from the theory above in the following ways. \begin{itemize} \item In \cref{sec:simresults} and \cref{sec:realresults} we construct random forests with $B$ trees in them but in the calculations above we assumed that the trees were all randomly weighted such that the random weights add up to an \textbf{expected value} of $B$, not always exactly equal to $B$.
-The difference between these two approaches are asymptotically negligible as shown below.
-In \eqref{eqn:firststage} and \eqref{eqn:secondstage} we wrote forests as $\frac1B \sum_{(I)} w_IT_I$ in which the $w_I$ were independent Bernoulli random variables.
-If instead we select exactly $B$ trees at random we write the resulting forest as $\frac1B \sum_{(I)} v_IT_I$.
-Let $M = {n \choose k}$.
-Then
+At the beginning of \cref{sec:moreresults} we have shown in detail that the difference between these two approaches are asymptotically negligible.